rogmide/springboard/assessments/flask-1/conceptual.md

   'foods?type=pretzel').
 How might you choose which one is a better fit for an application?

-  I will use /foods/pretzel if i need to pass only one parameter and for 'foods?type=pretzel' i will use a query string in need to pass multiples parameter
+  I will use /foods/pretzel when I need to access a route or doing a POST where I don't need anyone to see the parameters And for 'foods?type=pretzel' I will use a query string in need to pass multiple parameter, visible parameters

 - How do you collect data from a URL placeholder parameter using Flask?